Mycheze/ai-immersion-dictionary/README.md

 An AI-powered dictionary application to help language learners with personalized entries, lemmatization, and multiple language support.

+Please note that the code in this program is almost entirely generated with Claude Code and other Claude models.
+I have very (very) rudimentary programming skills, but working more as a project manager role and prompting Claude through feature creation allowed me to build the tool I had in my head.

+If you're worried about using vibe-coded tools for any reasons, consider this your warning.
+But I've done my best to avoid any potential security risks.
+The most sensitive piece of information which this app uses is a DeepSeek API key.
+Clipboard monitoring could also display sensitive information, but unless it is manually searched, that will not be saved or sent anywhere.

+Apart from the API calls (which obviously need an internet connect and sends the data to a third party), I have attempted to keep everything else local to your device.

 ## Features

 - AI-powered dictionary entry creation using DeepSeek API
+- Thanks to low API costs, heavy use of the program costs ~$0.03/day
 - Multi-language support with customizable language preferences
 - Intelligent lemmatization with caching
 - Sentence context analysis for more accurate definitions